Trust-Worthy/Agent-Green/README.md

-Absolutely — here's a cleaned-up, professional, and **actionable `README.md`** based on your repo layout, the command line workflow you shared, and the intent of your tool:

----

 # 🌿 FOSS Energy Tracker

 **Track and estimate the carbon footprint of AI agents, local compute, and LLM API calls in real time.**